gharveymn/small_vector/docs/README.md

 I haven't found a way to automatically install pretty printers for GDB, so if someone knows how to do so, please let me know.

+### Why do I get bad performance compared to other implementations when using this with a throwing move constructor?

+This implementation provides the same strong exception guarantees as the STL vector.
+So, in some cases copies will be made instead of moves when relocating elements if the move constructor of the value type may throw.
+You can disable the strong exception guarantees by defining the `GCH_NO_STRONG_EXCEPTION_GUARANTEES` before including the header.

 ## Brief

 In the interest of succinctness, this brief is prepared with declaration decorations compatible